-Caitrin Lynch, Ph.D., is Professor of Anthropology at Olin College of Engineering (www.olin.edu), where she teaches courses in anthropology, design, engineering, and entrepreneurship.
+Caitrin Lynch, Ph.D., is a Visiting Fellow at RAI Institute (The Robotics and AI Institute) (Cambridge, Mass.), on the Robotics, Ethics, and Society team.
+She is also Professor of Anthropology at Olin College of Engineering (www.olin.edu), where she teaches courses in anthropology, design, engineering, and entrepreneurship.

 Dr. Lynch was Dean of Faculty at Olin from 2021-2023.
 She is the author of two books: Retirement on the Line: Age, Work, and Value in An American Factory, and Juki Girls, Good Girls: Gender and Cultural Politics in Sri Lanka's Global Garment Industry.
 She is also producer of the documentary film, "My Name is Julius.”
 Dr. Lynch received her Ph.D. and M.A. in cultural anthropology from the University of Chicago and her B.A. in anthropology from Bates College.